 Skills

-- the ability to communicate with a range of clients and build rapport
+• strong communication skills and the ability to build rapport with a diverse range of clients

-- a confident and professional approach to work
+• a confident, compassionate and professional approach to your work

-- self-motivation and the ability to work on your own and develop new skills
+• self-motivation and the ability to work independently while continuously developing your knowledge and skills

-Many therapists enter nutritional therapy as a second or third career.
-Life experience and interpersonal skills can be helpful as the ability to empathise and gain a client's confidence is crucial to a therapist's success.
+You may enter nutritional therapy as a second or third career.
+Life experience and strong interpersonal skills can be particularly valuable, as the ability to empathise and build trust is central to a therapist's success.

 Work experience

-It's a good idea to attend course open days and talk to current students to help inform your decision about starting a career in nutritional therapy.
-You could also arrange a visit to a practising nutritional therapist to talk to them about the role.
-It might be possible (with both the therapist's and client's permission) to sit in with a therapist during a patient consultation.
+It's a good idea to attend course open days and speak with current students to help inform your decision about starting a career in nutritional therapy.
+You could also arrange a visit to a practising nutritional therapist to learn more about the role.
+With permission from both the therapist and the client, it may be possible to observe a client consultation.

-Experience of working with people, possibly in a related field such as nutrition, dietetics, food science or technology and pharmacy, can be helpful.
+Experience of working with people, particularly in a related field such as nutrition, dietetics, food science or technology, nursing, counselling, health coaching or pharmacy, can be especially valuable and help build relevant skills.

-Student membership of relevant professional bodies can be useful while you're training.
-This can provide opportunities for networking and development as well as a supportive environment to discuss relevant topics.
+Student membership of relevant professional bodies, such as BANT, can be useful while you're training.
+They offer networking opportunities, access to resources and events, and a supportive environment for professional development.

 Find out more about the different kinds of work experience and internships that are available.